GauiGud/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-The data has 2304 rows of missing steps (NA's) so now we will impute missing data by adding the average number of steps for that particular time period:
+The data has 2304 rows of missing steps (NA's) so now we will add the average number of steps for the same time period to all rows where the number of steps is missing:

 ```r
 data_wo_na <- sqldf("select case when a.steps is null